GT-ARC/opaca-core/doc/implementation.md

 #### Connections Management

 When connecting to another Runtime Platform, the platform will get that platform's info (the containers running there) and add the platform to the list of connected platforms.
 Note that if the platform requires [authentication](auth.md), the connection will be in one direction only, whereas if no authentication is required, the other platform will be asked to connect back to the calling platform.
 Connected platforms are notified when containers are added or removed.
-Also see [here](protocols.md) for details.
+Also see [here](protocols.md) for details on the protocol.

 #### Message Forwarding

 For the routes of the Agent Container API, i.e. `send`, `broadcast` and `invoke`, the Runtime Platform will look up the deployed Agent Container (or connected Runtime Platform) that provides the requested agent or action and forward the call to those.
-If there are multiple "candidates" that provide the requested action and/or an agent with the given name, then each of those will be asked in turn, starting with locally deployed containers and then connected platforms, until one of the calls is successful.
-Only a `broadcast` will always be forwarded to all deployed containers and platforms.
+If there are multiple "candidates" that provide the requested action and/or an agent with the given name, then each of those will be tried in turn, starting with locally deployed containers and then connected platforms, until one of the calls is successful.
+Only a `broadcast` will always be forwarded to all deployed containers and connected platforms.

-Note that in all cases, connected runtime platforms will _only_ be considered if the query-parameter `forward` is `true`.
+Note that in all cases, connected runtime platforms will _only_ be considered if the query-parameter `forward` is `true` (and in the forwarded request, the same parameter will be set to `false`, i.e. requests will only be forwarded to directly connected platforms and not over multiple "hops").
 If the request should only be sent to a specific container, that container's `containerId` can be provided.

 #### Other Functions